 2.1.1.
 The permittee must obtain an extended wet gas analysis of the inlet gas stream at least once per calendar year.
-The gas sample shall be taken at a point prior to where the gas enters the dehydration system contact tower.
-The analysis shall include the gas temperature and pressure at which the sample was taken.
-This analysis must be used to determine the actual average benzene emissions annually, as determined in accordance with §63.772(b)(2)(i).
+The gas sample shall be taken at a point prior to the gas entering the dehydration system contact tower.
+The analysis shall include the temperature and pressure of the gas at the time the sample was taken.
+Temperature and pressure recorded on the analysis result must be used to determine the actual average benzene emissions annually, as determined in accordance with §63.772(b)(2)(i).